Skip to content ↓

 We look at the value in assembly and in class and we aim to ‘live’ that value in the way we work with others in school.

-We are asking parents/carers at home to send in a note if they think their child has demonstrated trust, describing how they showed this value.
+We are asking parents/carers at home to send in a note if they think their child has demonstrated responsibility, describing how they demonstrated this value.
 We will celebrate some of their achievements in assembly (if they are happy with this).
-Examples of trust might be:
+Examples of responsibility might be: